Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: DDC-AT

-As shown in Fig. \ref{fig:framework} (b), divided pixels after conquering can be merged.
+\paragraph{Merging pixels.} As shown in Fig. \ref{fig:framework}(b), divided pixels after conquering are merged.
 This is because all pixels in one clean image are divided into $f_n$ and $f_a$, and there is no overlap between the pixels assigned to $f_n$ and $f_a$.
-Thus they can be merged into the final prediction of the input image to compute loss, according to the division.
-Moreover, this also indicates that the output space to decide the division should be the combination of $f_n$ and $f_a$ during training.
+Therefore, they can be merged into the final prediction of the input image to compute loss, according to the division.
+This also indicates that the output space to decide the division should be the combination of $f_n$ and $f_a$ during training.